chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## English Level

-### Question

-- How would you describe your English skills?
+> How would you describe your English skills?
-- Are you comfortable working in English on a daily basis?
+> Are you comfortable working in English on a daily basis?

-### Answer

-I would describe my English as fluent at a professional level.
-I use it daily for technical communication, documentation, and meetings, so I feel confident working in English.
+I'm fluent in professional English and use it every day at work.
+I can handle technical discussions, documentation, and meetings in English, so I feel very confident using it.

 ## German Level